SDU-eScience/UCloud/provider-integration/im2/docs/src/slurm/config-reference.md

 </dt>
 <dd>

 Type of system/services provided by the HPC system.
-Available types are `Slurm`, `Kubernetes` or `Puhuri`.
+Possible values are `Slurm`, `Kubernetes` and `Puhuri`.

 </dd>